Quick FAQ for BirthdayBot

 The following command can be used: @user bday is sep 23

-BirthdayBot can remind you about not only about your teammate birthdays, but also about birthdays of your friends and family (or anyone who's not on Slack).
+BirthdayBot can remind you not only about your teammate birthdays, but also about birthdays of your friends and family (or anyone who's not on Slack).

 You can create a personal birthday date by typing something like: Dad bday is april 17.
 Once it's saved, you can be sure that BirthdayBot will notify you about it.